Meet the OSLD Team

 Leadership has always been a passion for Krystal as she was a very involved student leader, co-taught leadership development courses while in graduate school, and served as a fellow for the National Leadership Symposium.
 Clark served as a member of the Leadership Engagement Alliance at Duke University and the Leadership Taskforce at Vanderbilt.
 She serves as a facilitator and speaker for leadership development programs at colleges/universities, nonprofits, and for inter/national fraternal organizations.

-Krystal is a proud member of Delta Delta Delta Fraternity serving as a member of the Diversity & Inclusion Innovation Team and in the Nashville Alumnae Chapter as a member of the Eve of Janus Planning Team, President Elect of the Junior League of Nashville, a former Big Sister for Big Brothers Big Sisters of Middle Tennessee, a former Board of Directors members of Girls on the Run Middle Tennessee, and is a current volunteer for the YWCA, She was a finalist for the 2012 Nashville Emerging Leader Award in the field of Education as well as the Junior League’s YP 2015 Nominee for the Nashville ATHENA Award.
-Krystal is also a member of the 2015 class of Nashville Emerging Leaders and recently graduated as a 2016 Fellow for New Leaders Council where she now serves as a member of the Board of Directors.
-She will begin as a member of Leadership Nashville in Fall 2016.
+Krystal is a proud member of Delta Delta Delta Fraternity serving as a member of the Inclusion Taskforce and in the Nashville Alumnae Chapter as a member of the Eve of Janus Planning Team, she is currently Vice Chair of the Belcourt Theatre Board of Directors, Co-Chair of the Grants Committee for the Community Foundation of Middle Tennessee’s Women’s Fund, Chair of YP Nashville, a Friend of Monroe Carell Jr. Children’s Hospital at Vanderbilt and a Friend of the Nashville Ballet.
+Clark has also served as the Past President of the Junior League of Nashville, a former Big Sister for Big Brothers Big Sisters of Middle Tennessee, a former Board of Directors members of Girls on the Run Middle Tennessee.
+She was a finalist for the 2012 Nashville Emerging Leader Award in the field of Education as well as the Junior League’s YP 2015 Nominee for the Nashville ATHENA Award.
+Krystal is also a member of the 2015 class of Nashville Emerging Leaders a 2016 Fellow and a member of the 2017 Class of Leadership Nashville.
 You will often find her laughing loudly and desk dancing while at work.
-When she is not working or volunteering she is probably on social media, at a concert, shopping, working out at Barre3, acting as a residential tourist, and sending out Doodle polls to plan fun events with friends.
+When she is not working or volunteering she is probably on social media, at a concert, shopping, binge watching all of Netflix, seeing movies at the Belcourt, working out at all of the incredible fitness studios in Nashville, acting as a residential tourist, and sending out Doodle polls to plan fun events with friends.